wp-plugins/thecartpress/readme.txt

 * Colored buy button
 * More hooks
 * Load translation file: Checks the languages folder inside the TheCartPress plugin first, and then the default WordPress languages folder.
+* Checkout: New address_2 field and reordering fields in Billing Box or Shipping Box.

 = 1.3.1 =
 * New Translations updates German and Italian: thanks to the community